Lake Louise area hiking

 No shuttle required

 Crowds: Quieter than the Tramline.
 Dense forest - make noise frequently.
 Active grizzly corridor.
 Season: Accessible most of the year.
 Can be slippery near the creek in early spring and after rain.
 Good option in shoulder season when higher trails are inaccessible.
 Forest trail paralleling Louise Creek between the village and Lake Louise lakeshore.
 Shorter alternative to the Tramline; can be combined for a loop.
 Subalpine forest; the creek runs beside the path in places.
 Part of the Fairview Wildlife Corridor; grizzly bears use the corridor for riparian foraging.
-Bear spray mandatory; make noise in forested sections.
+Wildlife guidance and bear-spray expectations belong to Parks Canada; make noise in forested sections.
 Often less crowded than the Tramline.